summitech/gitexplorer/README.md

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

-## Displaying Lint Output in the Editor
+## Displaying Lint nb in the Editor

 > Note: this feature is available with `react-scripts@0.2.0` and higher.<br>
 > It also only works with npm 3 or higher.

 Some editors, including Sublime Text, Atom, and Visual Studio Code, provide plugins for ESLint.

 They are not required for linting.
-You should see the linter output right in your terminal as well as the browser console.
+You should see the linter nb right in your terminal as well as the browser console.
 However, if you prefer the lint results to appear right in your editor, there are some extra steps you can do.

 You would need to install an ESLint plugin for your editor first.
 Then, add a file called `.eslintrc` to the project root: